The Ultimate Guide to Free & Cheap Things to Do in Florida

 Cheap & Free Things to Do in Florida Outdoors

 ST. AUGUSTINE − At the southern end of the 18-mile Anastasia Island St. Augustine Beach awaits fishermen reeling for some action.
 Cast a line from the beach or pier and the least you can do is catch some Florida sunshine.
 Bait and tackle are available on-site as well as picnic tables playground showers and a volleyball court.
-While admission to the beach is now $6 for residents and $7 for non-residents it's still an opportunity for fun in the sun and savings.
+It's an opportunity for fun in the sun and savings.
 (904) 471-1596.

 DAYTONA BEACH − Beachgoers can sun splash and beat the heat at Volusia County’s Sun Splash Park.
 The park features an interactive water fountain decorative walkways a shaded playground volleyball courts and picnic areas.
 Admission is free to the four-acre facility which also provides 95 off-beach parking spaces and is open from sunrise to sunset.
 (386) 258-4529.